 The following are some of Mr. Alderman’s more notable securities class, derivative and individual actions.

 - Deckers Outdoor Corp.
 Securities Litigation.
 (C.D.
-Cal., D. Del., Santa Barbara Superior 2012-present).
+Cal., D. Del., Santa Barbara Superior, Cal.
+Ct.
+App.
+2012-present).
 Mr. Alderman represents the company and its three top executives in defending two class actions and two derivative actions.
-The first class action and derivative actions were dismissed with prejudice on initial motions, while the second class action remains pending.
+All four actions were dismissed with prejudice on initial motions; an appeal in the derivative actions remains pending.

 - Woori Bank v.
 RBS Securities (S.D.N.Y.
 2012).
 Mr. Alderman represented a CDO issuer in defense of an action by an institutional buyer; obtained dismissal with prejudice.